anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

      - General
      - Cloud nativeness
-     - The Architecture must support clearly defined abstraction layers - from the hardware infrastructure (supporting the platform) to cloud platform (main concern of this Architecture) to application (workloads running on the platform).
+     - The Architecture must support clearly defined abstraction layers - from the hardware infrastructure (supporting the platform) to the containerisation platform (the main concern of this Architecture) to application (workloads running on the platform).
      -
    * - gen.cnt.05